Izh 2715: Sales and operation

 Due to their practicality, the mass-produced Izh vans became widely used across the Soviet Union.
-Because of their height, they were popularly called kabluk or kabluchok (каблук/каблучок – heel or little heel) in Russia.
-They were also nicknamed pirozhok (little dumpling), a reference to their use in delivering food items, similar to earlier vans.
+Because of their body shape, evoking a shoe with a high bootleg, they were popularly called kabluk or kabluchok (каблук/каблучок – heel/little heel), mainly in Russia and other former Soviet states.
+They were also nicknamed pirozhok (пирожок – little pie), due to being often used to deliver baked goods; this nickname was mainly used in Ukraine and parts of Russia that border it, including Krasnodar and Voronezh.
+Originally, the "pirozhok" nickname was used for the Moskvitch-433/434/2734 station wagon-based panel vans, but as they gradually disappeared from the streets into an almost total extinction (mainly due to the Soviet policy of scrapping a commercial vehicle after accumulating 250,000 km), the Izh-2715, which retook their role, inherited the nickname.
+Both nicknames are often used for other cars with the same body style, including later models like the ZAZ-11055 Tavria Pickup, and the comparable Western models like the earlier generations of the Volkswagen Caddy.

 A distinctive feature of the Soviet communist economy was that vans and pickups could not be sold to private users, as they were considered means of production.
 They were only used as service vehicles in various institutions, state-owned enterprises, and socialized commerce.
 From 1975 until the late 1980s, there was even a ban on registering such vehicles for private use.
 The vans also found widespread use in socialized services, managed by special ministries at the republic level.
 There were also specialized variants; for example, since 1982, RBTM workshop vehicles were produced in Ryazan for repair teams working on electronic and household equipment.
-These vehicles were also exported to some socialist countries that did not produce such vehicles, as well as to the West (including Greece and Finland), Latin America, and Africa, where they were somewhat successful due to their low price and durable construction.
+These vehicles were also exported to some socialist countries that did not produce such vehicles, as well as to the West (including and Finland), Latin America, and Africa, where they were somewhat successful due to their low price and durable construction.

 It wasn't until the second half of the 1980s, following partial free-market reforms associated with perestroika, that certain cargo-passenger vehicles were allowed for private use in the Soviet Union.
 The model designed for this purpose was the cargo-passenger Izh 27156, classified as a passenger car, though it was only produced in small quantities starting in 1988.
 Shortly thereafter, with the change in the political system, all restrictions on the ownership of commercial vehicles were lifted.
 During the economic transformation of the early 1990s, the affordable Izh vans gained significant popularity, serving as tools for running businesses and small-scale trade (including cross-border trade).
 Despite the general decline in production, these models helped the IzhAvto plant survive through the 1990s.